dimitri/pgloader/INSTALL.md

     brew install sbcl
     brew install clozure-cl

-### Compiling SBCL yourself
+### Compiling SBCL by yourself

-If you ended up building SBCL yourself or you may want to do that, you can download the source from http://www.sbcl.org/getting.html .
+If you ended up building SBCL yourself or you just want to do that, you can download the source from http://www.sbcl.org/ .

-You will need to build SBCL with the following options:
+You will need to build SBCL with the following command and options:

     sh make.sh --with-sb-core-compression --with-sb-thread

-Note that you could also remove the --compress-core option.
+NOTE: You could also remove the --compress-core option.

 ## Building pgloader